 On the other hand, if you want a unique exhaust note and also increase performance, then there are better options available.

 Consider installing a catback exhaust made by a reputable manufacturer.
-These are typically louder than stock, others quieter, but they all provide a tone that is far better than what you get from the factory.
+These are typically louder than stock, though some are quieter quieter, but they all provide a tone that is far better than what you get from the factory.

 A final consideration prior to deleting a stock muffler is that of legality.
 Laws vary depending on where you live, so check your local rules and regulations before taking your muffler off.
 In many places, it is illegal to do this.

-Unless yours is a dedicated track car.
-Then the rules for streetcars do not apply and you can install modifications and remove other parts of the car’s stock systems without much concern.
-This is assuming you do not use the car on the streets at all.
+Unless of course, you have a dedicated track car.
+In this case, the rules for street cars do not apply and you can make modifications and remove other parts of the car’s stock systems without much concern.

 Would you rather remove your muffler or install a catback exhaust?
 Let us know by leaving a comment below!